pavatus/ait-wiki/content/items/sonic.md

 Once the Sonic Screwdriver runs out of charge it will be stuck on **Inactive** Mode till you have charged your Sonic Screwdriver in the **Sonic Port**

-Also if you put the **Sonic Screwdriver** (in **Scanning** Mode) in the **Sonic Port** then it would allow you to view which buttons need to be pressed for you to fly without crashing (**Flight Events**),do note that if your a owner/pilot your tardis trusts you to fly her properly making the warnings no longer appear.
+Also if you put the **Sonic Screwdriver** (in **Scanning** Mode) in the **Sonic Port** then it would allow you to view which buttons need to be pressed for you to fly without crashing (**Flight Events**).

+In addition if you look up the sonics pitch increases and if you look down the pitch decreases.